-The Board of Directors met four times during 2014.
-Each Board member attended 75% or more of the aggregate number of meetings of the Board and of the committees on which he served that were held during the portion of the year for which he was a director or committee member.
+The Board of Directors met four times during 2016.
+Each Board member attended 75% or more of the aggregate number of meetings of the Board and of the committees on which he or she served that were held during the portion of the year for which he or she was a director or committee member.
+At each meeting, the Board of Directors holds a regularly scheduled executive session at which only independent directors are present.